zachrnz/WhitelistManager/README.md

 **Important**: The profile is NOT automatically installed when you launch the app.
 You must click "Update Safari Whitelist" to install it.

+**Note on Admin Credentials**: Even if you're logged in as an admin user, macOS will still prompt for your password when installing/removing profiles.
+This is a security feature.
+However, macOS caches your authorization for approximately 5 minutes, so if you perform multiple operations within that window, you'll only be prompted once.

 ### Removing the Profile (For Testing)

 To undo the Safari restriction and remove the profile:

 #### Option 1: Using the App (Easiest)
 1. Click the "Remove Profile" button in the app
-2. Enter admin credentials when prompted
+2. Enter admin credentials when prompted (even if you're an admin user, macOS requires confirmation)
 3. The profile will be removed and Safari will no longer be restricted

 #### Option 2: Using Terminal